athd33/MacGyver-Openclassroom/README.md

         git clone https://github.com/athd33/MacGyver-Openclassroom.git

-    2) Than, open the project with :
+    2) Then, open the project with :

         cd MacGyver-Openclassroom